|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-These are baby eggplants stuffed with a delicious, tangy spice mix!
-Serve this easy-to-cook dish with plain white rice and lehsuni daal (garlic-flavored yellow lentils).
+Serve this eggplant recipe with plain white rice and lehsuni daal (garlic-flavored yellow lentils) or kachumber salad.

 6 baby eggplants, stalk trimmed and partially slit into quarters

 2 teaspoons ground coriander

 1/2 teaspoon chili powder

 1 teaspoon tamarind paste

 3/4 teaspoon black mustard seeds

 2 dried red chilies

 3 to 4 tablespoons vegetable oil, or canola or sunflower oil